lepennec/ggwordcloud/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a new release fixing in particular the example issues in CRAN: non latin annotations and too long runtime.
-* Note: Some UTF8 encoded strings are present but only in some datasets used only in the vignette.
-* I have contacted the maintainers of the packages using mine, even if there should be no breaking change as hinted by a successful revdepcheck.
+* This is a fix only release to pass an issue spotted by Pr.
+Ripley in the test: using Unicode chars not available to pdf().
+I have removed the non-latin characters from the test (as I had removed them from the examples in 0.6.0)